Ina Garten Macaroni Salad Recipe

 • In a large bowl, whisk together the mayonnaise, Dijon mustard, apple cider vinegar, and sugar.
 Season with salt and pepper.

-• Add the cooled macaroni, diced celery, red onion, and parsley to the dressing.
-Mix gently until well coated.
+• Add the cooled macaroni, diced celery, red onion, and chopped parsley to the dressing.
+Mix gently until everything is well coated.

-• Cover and refrigerate for at least 1 hour before serving to allow the flavors to meld.
+• Cover and refrigerate for at least 1 hour before serving to let the flavors come together.

 Sarra